Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Evaluating Representations of Pretrained Models via

-Let us first introduce some basic notations by considering a multi-class (e.g., $K$ class) classification problem with finite training samples.
+\paragraph{Basics of Deep Neural Networks.} Let us first introduce some basic notations by considering a multi-class (e.g., $K$ class) classification problem with finite training samples.
 Let $\Brac{n_k}_{k=1}^K$ be the number of training samples in each class.
 Let $\mb x_{k,i}$ denote the $i$th input data in the $k$th class ($i\in [n_k]$, $k\in [K]$), and the corresponding one-hot training label is represented by $\mathbf{y}_k \in \mathbb{R}^K$, with only the $k$th entry equal to $1$.
 Thus, given any input data $\mb x_{k,i}$, we learn a deep network to fit the corresponding (one-hot) training label $\mb y_k$ such that

 where $\mb W = \mb W_L$ represents the last-layer linear classifier and $\mb h_{k,i} =\mb h(\mb x_{k,i})=\phi_{\mb \theta}(\mb x_{k,i})$ is a deep hierarchical representation (or feature) of the input $\mb x_{k,i}$.
-Here, for a $L$-layer deep network $\psi_{\mb \Theta}(\mb x)$, each layer is composed of an affine transformation, followed by a nonlinear activation $\sigma(\cdot)$ and normalization functions (e.g., BatchNorm \cite{ioffe2015batch}).
+Here, for a $L$-layer deep network $\psi_{\mb \Theta}(\mb x)$, each layer is composed of an affine transformation, followed by a nonlinear activation $\sigma(\cdot)$ and normalization functions (e.g., BatchNorm \citep{ioffe2015batch}).
 We use $\mb \Theta$ to denote all the network parameters of $\psi_{\mb \Theta}(\mb x)$ and $\mb \theta$ to denote the network parameters of $\phi_{\mb \theta}(\mb x)$.
 Additionally, we use

 to represent all the features in matrix form.
 Additionally, the class mean for each class is written as

 Accordingly, we denote the global mean of $\mb H$ as $\mb h_G = \frac{1}{K} \sum_{k=1}^N \ol{\mb h}_k$.